danphillips-ca/danphillips-ca.github.io/all_collections/_pages/privacy.md

 layout: single
 permalink: /privacy/
 #classes: wide
-excerpt: "A personal privacy policy for my blog and portfolio"
+excerpt: "A personal privacy policy for my blog and portfolio."
 ---

+**a privacy policy for a personal blog**

 ![Dan in a bathtub][dan-bathes]